-2.2 Geography, operational settings, and the cultural dimensions of ocean use
+2 Geography, operational settings and the cultural dimensions of ocean use

-Most user perception related studies have been conducted in the northern hemisphere.
+- 130 Most user perception related studies have been conducted in the northern hemisphere.
 Not only does the oceanography and atmospheric dynamics differ between hemispheres but so do the cultures established within this predominantly oceanic hemisphere.
 Both South Africa and New Zealand are in the southern hemisphere at similar latitudes.
-Both countries have a considerable coastline and are directly exposed to the Southern Ocean.
+Both countries have a considerable coastline.
 South Africa used to be a crucial supply stop for ships traversing between the eastern and western trading routes (Worden, 2007) and currently has a coastline stretching approximately 3 000km.
 New Zealand, similarly, only has Australia as close by neighbour and is considered as being two islands with an approximate coastline of 15 000km.
-Due to their geographical locations, these extensive coastlines exhibit a variety of coastal, shelf scale and open ocean dynamics (e.g. Barnes & Rautenbach, 2020; Chiswell, Bostock, Sutton, & Williams, 2015; Godoi, Bryan, Stephens, & Gorman, 2017; Rautenbach, Daniels, de Vos, & Barnes, 2020).

-The seafaring heritage of New Zealand resulted in a nation that tends to be interested and involved in everyday metocean predictions.
+Due - to their geographical locations, these extreme coastlines exhibit a variety of coastal, shelf scale and open ocean dynamics (e.g. Barnes & Rautenbach, 2020; Chiswell, Bostock, Sutton, & Williams, 2015; Godoi, Bryan, Stephens, & Gorman, 2017; Rautenbach, Daniels, de Vos, & Barnes, 2020). - 140 The seafaring heritage of New Zealand resulted in a nation that tends to be interested and involved in everyday metocean predictions.
 A large portion of the country is aware of the ocean and technically everyone is near the ocean.
 This is also depicted in the traditional art of New Zealand (Dunn, 2003; Keith, 2007; Ministry for Culture and Heritage, 2014).
 The culture and language are also weaved into ocean-based references and symbolism (Wolcott and Macaskill, n.d.).
-One such example is the Mangopare (hammerhead shark symbol).
-The double Mangopare has been incorporated into the New Zealand MetService's logo and represents weather prediction and oceanography and their dependence on each other.
 This general stance was also reflected in the results presented in the present study.
 South Africa on the other hand has a much less direct relationship with the ocean.
+The European settlers were most directly linked with trading routes while the British came - 143 direct relationship with the ocean.
 The European settlers were most directly linked with trading routes while the British came to colonise South Africa (Oliver and Oliver, 2017).
 South Africa is also part of the African continent, and thus the traditions and cultures were much more terrestrial focused (Compton, 2011); the Khoisan people being some of the few with a true and dependant relationship with the coastal oceans (Kim et al., 2014).
-Here Khoisan refers to the first indigenous peoples of Southern Africa (Rito et al., 2013).
 Recently, South Africa made an active step towards focusing on the ecosystem services (blue economy) their vast coastline can offer through a project called Operation Phakisa.
-Phakisa roughly translates to "hurry up" in Sesotho (Findlay, 2018).
+150 Phakica roughly translates to "hurry up" in Searcho (Eindley, 2018). - 150 Phakisa roughly translates to "hurry up" in Sesotho (Findlay, 2018).

 The type of relationship users cultivate with the ocean, and the resulting information need that is generated, is not only driven by geographical contexts but also by sectoral differences that determine sociomaterial (linked human-technological) settings (Blair et al., 2020; Lamers et al., 2018).
-Marine meteorological forecast users engage with metocean information as a tool to mitigate risks.
-Attitudes toward risks are a result of a constellation of individual and cultural factors, tied to bias, attitudes, preferences as well as societal influences and dominant worldviews (Fischhoff et al. 1978; Douglas and Wildavsky 1982; Lichtenstein and Slovic 2006; Kahan et al. 2012).
-These attitudes together can have a profound impact on the type of weather and climate information sought for decision making (O'Connor et al. 2005; Kirchhoff et al. 2013).
-We also know that mariners and the organizations underlying navigation, develop distinctive traits based on unique mental models, organizations and decision-cultures (Lemire 2015; Kuonen et al., 2019; Hederstrom n.d.) and these factors uniquely impact mariners' information needs (e.g. Wagner et al, 2020).
-Forecast services are used in distinct ways in different sociomaterial settings, and these differences impact the temporal and spatial scale at which information is needed for planning and-for tactical decisions.
+Forecast services are used in distinct ways in different sociomaterial settings, and these differences impact the temporal and spatial scale at which information is needed for planning and for tactical decisions.
 Consequently, the socio-economic value that may be derived from salient forecasting services varies across a wide spectrum of geographic and sectoral contexts as well.